academic-moodle-cooperation/moodle-mod_grouptool/README.md

 * default naming scheme (text field)
 * allow self-enrolment (checkbox)
-* show group members (checkbox)
+* show group members (drop down)
 * immediate enrolment (checkbox)
 * allow unenrolment (checkbox)
 * general default group size (text field)
 * limited group size (checkbox)
 * define different group sizes (checkbox)
 * use waiting lists (checkbox)
-* maximum number of waiting lists a participant can be on at the same time (checkbox)
+* maximum number of waiting lists a participant can be on at the same time (text field)
+* maximum number of waiting list entrys a group can have at the same time (text field)
 * multiple enrolments (checkbox)
 * minimum number of groups to be selected (text field)
 * maximum number of groups to be selected (text field)